Kala Namak (Black Salt), Rock Salt (Sendha Namak) and Table Salt - Medicinal and Other Uses

 - Grind & mix equal quantities of rock salt, black salt and table salt.
 Take 1/2 tsp of this with hot water to stop hiccups

-- Boil 60 gms ground mustard seeds in 1 liter water.
+- Boil 60 gms ground mustard seeds in 1 litre of water.
 Simmer till 250 ml water remains.
 Add rock salt to taste and drink.

 For Cough & Phlegm